 The botanicals are also carefully selected and distilled into the spirit individually.
 This process is called fractional distilling and it is a time-consuming method that most gin producers do not use.
 However, it allows Leopold Bros. precise control over each botanical's flavor before they are combined.

 Leopold's American Small Batch Gin

-The foundation of Leopold Bros. gin, their American Small Batch was an instant hit on its 2001 release.
-The timing was perfect as craft distilling was just gaining notice and discerning drinkers began looking to the 'little guy' to quench their thirst.
+The foundation of Leopold Bros. gin, their American Small Batch (40 percent ABV, 80 proof) was an instant hit on its 2001 release.
+The timing was perfect as craft distilling was just gaining notice and discerning drinkers began looking to the "little guy" to quench their thirst.

 This is a gin that everyone can enjoy.
-It has a softer juniper profile and subtle hints of bright citrus due to the combination of pummelo and orange.
-It is also a small batch gin in which you can taste the distiller's craft because of the perfect flavor balance.
+It has a softer juniper profile and subtle hints of bright citrus from pummelo and Valencia orange.

 Use the Small Batch Gin in your favorite gin cocktail, particularly any of the gin martinis.
 It deserves the highest quality of drinks and is best paired with softer flavors that allow the gin to shine.